tiagosiebler/binance/examples/WebSockets/README.md

 wsClient.subscribeUsdFuturesUserDataStream();
 ```

+#### Legacy `wsClient.subscribe*()` methods

+If you're using any of the per-topic convenience methods, such as `wsClient.subscribeAggregateTrades(...)`, no change is required.
+The SDK will automatically route the topic subscription request to the appropriate WS URL.

 ## Further Reading

 For detailed examples, refer to the examples in this folder, as well as the following documentation: